 - 12.1.
-All staff members have a responsibility to ensure the buildings and grounds are safe, this includes ensuring the safety of any visitors into school. - 12.3.
-The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
+All staff members have a responsibility to ensure the buildings and grounds are safe, this includes ensuring the safety of any visitors into school. - 12.2.
+Our visitor policy is held in the school office and on the website. - 12.3.
+The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child, or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.